AdiVarma27/pyAB/README.rst

 **Bayesian A/B Test:**

-**Let us assume we have two Banner Ads with 10 % & 12.5 % Click-through-rates.
-Let us run a Bayesian A/B Test to look at expected Uplift.**
+**Let us assume we have two Banner Ads with 10% & 12.5% Click-through-rates.
+Let us run a Bayesian A/B Test to look at expected Uplift Ratio.**

 Code Snippet: